(Rough estimate of time line as of 11 April 2023)

 A patent is legally enforceable and gives you (the owner), exclusive rights to commercially exploit the invention for the life of the patent.

-Before you apply, consider:
+Before you apply, consider or discuss with us:

 - The benefits of a patent